Zile995/PinnacleRidge-Polaris-GPU-Passthrough/README.md

 </details>

-## IOMMU, libvirt and QEMU configuration
+## IOMMU, libvirt, QEMU and VBIOS configuration

 * Make sure IOMMU is enabled in the BIOS.
 For the ASRock motherboard (in my case) it is located in Advanced > AMD CBS > NBIO Common Options > NB Configuration > IOMMU